-Our southern smothered pork chops features juicy pork chops that are pan fried until golden brown and smothered in a rich onion gravy.
+Our Southern smothered pork chops and rice features juicy pork chops that are pan fried until golden brown and smothered in a rich onion gravy.
 Thick-cut pork chops with creamy gravy is a southern classic meal, perfect for Sunday soul food dinner!

 Hey there, family!
 If you’re craving a classic Southern comfort meal that’s both hearty and heartwarming, you’ve come to the right place.